strvcom/ios-networking/Sources/Networking/Documentation.docc/Documentation.md

 ``ResponseProcessing``

-Processors are modifying the URLResponse received after a successful network request.
+Processors are handling the ``Response`` received after a successful network request.

 ``RequestInterceptor``

 Interceptors handle both adapting and processing.

 By conforming to these protocols, you can create your own adaptors/processors/interceptors.
-In the following part, interceptors provided by Networking are introduced.
+In the following part, modifiers provided by Networking are introduced.

 ## Request Interceptors